Jennifer Carpenter

 Jennifer Carpenter and Michael C. Hall in 'Dexter: New Blood'

-In the same year, the actress appeared in the psychological drama "A Mouthful of Air" and led the cast of the sci-fi miniseries "Ballistic", additionally taking on the role of executive producer for the project.
-However, the shooting of the series was put on hold.
-Also in 2021, she landed a role in the horror film "She's Still Here" with Mickey Rourke, but the status of the project remains unclear.
+That same year, the actress starred in psychological drama "A Mouthful of Air" and headlined the sci-fi miniseries "Ballistic," also serving as executive producer.
+However, production on the series was put on hold.
+She also snagged a role in 2021's horror film "She's Still Here" alongside Mickey Rourke, though the project's status remains unclear.